KyleHu14/portfolio/src/content/blog/algoup.md

 ## Premise

-Joining Algoup, I was tasked by the founder to build and host a company website.
+Joining Algoup, I was tasked by the founder design, build, and host a company website.
 There was no required tech stack.
 The founder asked me that the website must offer a 360 view of products and have a modern theme.
 You can view the website [here](https://algoup-vert.vercel.app/).

 FYI : I am still working on this project as of writing this article.